 The following is a compilation of questions that have been submitted over time by our faculty, committees and other academic entities.
 These questions, along with the responses, may be helpful for all campus constituents.

 Please explain why we have the campus practice of locking users out of accounts when the incorrect password is typed in.

-Locking users out after a series of failed or inaccurate passwords is a security best practice designed to prevent hackers from gaining access to computers, files, e-mail and systems by using hacking programs to identify weak passwords.
+Locking users out after a series of failed or inaccurate passwords is a security best practice designed to prevent hackers from gaining access to computers, files, email and systems by using hacking programs to identify weak passwords.
 If unlimited attempts are allowed, hacker software could quickly and easily obtain simply-constructed user passwords to gain unauthorized access.
-In compliance with CSU policy, the campus security standard is three failed attempts, after which the account is locked for 25 minutes.
+In compliance with CSU policy, the campus security standard is 9 failed attempts, after which the account is locked for 5 minutes.

 What do I do when I am locked out?

 The best solution is prevention, so keep these tips in mind.

 - Passwords are case sensitive so make sure that you do not have CAPS LOCK engaged.